 It is not difficult to forecast a Sigma Global Vision lens being a great value, and the Sigma 18-50mm F2.8 DC DN Contemporary Lens is that.
 This lens has a lot to offer for a low price.

 The "DG" refers to full-frame camera compatibility, and the "DN" indicates that this lens was designed for short flange mirrorless cameras.
-The Sigma 18-50mm F2.8 DC DN Contemporary Lens is compatible with all Sony E-mount cameras, including APS-C sensor format models, and it is also available in the Leica L mount.
+The Sigma 18-50mm F2.8 DC DN Contemporary Lens is compatible with all Canon RF and Sony E mount cameras, including APS-C sensor format models, and it is also available in the Leica L mount.
+Changing camera brands?
+Sigma offers a Mount Conversion Service to protect your investment.

 Made in Japan, each Contemporary lens is tested with Sigma's proprietary MTF measuring system, ensuring a quality product.
 In regards to the Sony E-mount version of this lens, Sigma develops, manufactures, and sells lenses based on the specifications of E-mount, disclosed by Sony Corporation under license agreement.
+The RF lenses are produced under a license agreement with Canon.
 Sigma provides a 1-year limited warranty, and Sigma USA provides a limited 3-year warranty extension.

 The reviewed Sigma 18-50mm F2.8 DC DN Contemporary Lens was online-retail sourced.